emipa606/DeepRim/README.md

 - New drill texture made by Ontheheavens based on the the retexture mod by sk4p3g04t.
 The old texture will be used when selecting the "Low-tech"-option in the mod-settings.
 - Manual drilling should now only be possible when the "Low-tech" option is on, as the new modern texture does not really allow manual drilling.

 Will now generate versions of cave biomes in https://steamcommunity.com/sharedfiles/filedetails/?id=2969748433]Biomes!
-Caverns and https://steamcommunity.com/sharedfiles/filedetails/?id=2259124387]CaveBiome if loaded.
-The biome will be selected randomly.
-The amount of rock in these biomes will be about 50%.
+Caverns  (Thanks to m00nl1ght-dev for the fix) and https://steamcommunity.com/sharedfiles/filedetails/?id=2259124387]CaveBiome if loaded.

 ![Image](https://i.imgur.com/pufA0kM.png)